hotosm/underpass/README.md

 ### 3. Run

-For keeping the database up-to-date, you must run underpass.
+For keeping the database up-to-date, you must run underpass:

+`./underpass -t $(date +%Y-%m-%dT%H:%M:%S -d "2 days ago")'`

+On MacOS, the date command works different:

-`./underpass -t last`
+`./underpass -t $(date -v -2d +%Y-%m-%dT%H:%M:%S)`

 A a process will start downloading and processing OSM data until lastest data is reached, and then it will continue updating data every minute.